Goda’s Slave – Chapter 7: Twin Gardens

 “Do I need to mention which room in the house, or that it was on my mother’s kitchen table?”
 Kanna was being facetious, but the assistant merely shook her head and started sifting through another stack of paperwork.

-As Kanna’s pen hovered over the sheet, though, the assistant’s twitchy hand stopped her.
+As Kanna’s pen hovered over the sheet, the assistant’s twitchy hand stopped her.

-“Oh, that’s right,” she said, “you can’t write in Middlelander script, can you?”
+“Oh, that’s right,” she said, “you don’t know how to write in Middleland script, do you?”

 “Excuse me?”
 Kanna huffed and pulled her hand back.
 “I know how to write.”